West Kent Light Infantry: French Revolutionary and Napoleonic Wars

 During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the West Kents, with 736 men in 10 companies under Lt-Col Thomas Dalton, were stationed at Colchester Barracks as part of a militia brigade under Brigadier-General Lord Montgomerie.

-Legislation was passed in 1811 permitting English militia regiments to serve in Ireland for two years, and the West Kent Militia served there for a period.
+The Interchange Act 1811 passed in July allowed English militia regiments to serve in Ireland (and vice versa), and the West Kent Militia served there for a period.
 It was disembodied in June 1814, but was called out again in June 1815 during the short Waterloo Campaign.
 It was finally disembodied in May 1816.

 After Waterloo there was another long peace.
-Although ballots were still held and officers continued to be commissioned into the militia (Sir Thomas Dyke died on 22 November 1831 and Sir John Kenward Shaw, 6th Baronet, was appointed colonel on 2 March 1832.), the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although ballots were still held and officers continued to be commissioned into the militia (Sir Thomas Dyke died on 22 November 1831 and Sir John Kenward Shaw, 6th Baronet, was appointed colonel on 2 March 1832.), the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.